 - Who is your new horse’s farrier?
 New horse lesson #1 – Murphy’s law applies to everything – including removing shoes that were put on the day before you picked him up.

 - Insurance Agent!
-Insurance is definitely an option and in many cases a very wise one.
-A few Vet bills without insurance will give you an idea of how helpful it can be.
+Insurance is an option and, in many cases, a very wise one.
+A few vet bills without insurance will show you how helpful it can be.

 Maybe his current farrier can become your farrier?